needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/xri-settings.md

 * **Instantiate in Editor Only**

    When enabled, the simulator prefab is only added in the Editor.
 Disable to add the prefab to Standalone (desktop) builds, too.
 (The simulator prefab is never added to XR platform builds automatically.)

+* **Use Classic XR Device Simulator**

+   When enabled, the classic XR Device Simulator prefab is used instead of the XR Interaction Simulator.

 * **XR Interaction Simulator prefab**